National Parks

 South entrance.
 Quieter, with a casino-resort hotel and the Oconaluftee visitor center.

-Eating out with kids in Great Smoky Mountains National Park
+Restaurants in Great Smoky Mountains National Park with kids

 Eat outside the park — there's no restaurant inside.
 Gatlinburg and Pigeon Forge are restaurant-dense.
 Pack picnic lunches; the park has plenty of picnic areas with creek-side tables.